 Exploring the Dark Web: The Hidden Side of the Internet

-The term "dark" often evokes mystery and the unknown, and in the digital world, it carries a similar connotation.
 The dark web refers to a concealed part of the internet that prioritizes privacy and anonymity.
 While its hidden nature has made it a haven for illicit activities, it's important to note that not everything on the dark web is illegal.
-For instance, legitimate uses include social networks like Black Book and niche gaming communities.

 On the dark web, you’ll find marketplaces where people buy and sell goods that you won’t find at your local supermarket.
 This includes hacking software, stolen credit card numbers, drugs, firearms, and even counterfeit money.
 The exact size of the dark web is difficult to pin down, but research from Wikipedia estimates it could comprise around 5 to 10% of the total internet.